FX Networks: FX Productions

 FX Productions (FXP) is FX Networks' in-house production company.
 The studio currently produces series for FX, FXX, and FX on Hulu.
-In the past, they have also made series for TBS (Miracle Workers), Epix (Perpetual Grace, LTD), Amazon Prime Video (One Mississippi) and Fox (Wayward Pines season 1 and The Cool Kids).
+In the past, they have also made series for TBS (Miracle Workers), Epix (Perpetual Grace, LTD), Amazon Prime Video (One Mississippi), Fox (Wayward Pines season 1 and The Cool Kids), and Disney+ (Star Hub) (The Full Monty).

-International Distribution
+International distribution

 Due to arrangements that predate the launch of the Disney+ Star content hub, several FX and FX on Hulu programs may be carried by third-party broadcasters instead.

 In regions such as Europe, Asia, Latin America, the Middle East, and Africa, FX and FX on Hulu programming is distributed through the Hulu content hub on Disney+ and labeled as "Hulu Originals".
 Formally, these programmes were available on the sister service Star+ in Latin America and Disney+ Hotstar in parts of Southeast Asia before they were folded into Disney+.
 In India, these programs are released on JioHotstar.

 In Canada, almost all FX original programming premiere exclusively on the domestic versions of FX and FXX, as part of a previously established relationship between FX Networks and Rogers Sports and Media.
 All FX on Hulu branded series were released as part of the Star hub on Disney+ under the "FX on Disney+" label, and later the Hulu content hub after its rebranding.
 Some FX content was not available on Disney+ in Australia due to an output deal with Binge and its parent Foxtel, which expired in April 2022.